SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 # Advanced Formatting

 The settings provided in this section allow for more control over the prompt-building strategy.
-Most specifics of the prompt building depend on whether a Pygmalion model is selected or special formatting is force-enabled.
-The core differences between the formatting schemas are listed below.

 ### Context Template